BrianS8/ExampleVIM_AWS/README.md

 # ExampleVIM_AWS
-This repository contains some examples to work on python in virtual machine from AWS
+This repository contains some results of the work in Python in an AWS virtual machine